Azure/az-hop/README.md

-# DeployHPC, your deployment to be HPC-Ready!
+# Azure HPC On demand Platform, your deployment to be HPC-Ready!

-DeployHPC provides the end-2-end deployment mechanism for a base HPC infrastructure on Azure.
-Industry standard tools like Terraform, Ansible and Packer will be used.
+Azure HPC On demand Platform, provides the end-2-end deployment mechanism for a base HPC infrastructure on Azure.
+Industry standard tools like Terraform, Ansible and Packer are used to provision and configure this environment containing :
+- An OpenOn Demand Portal for all user access, remote shell access, remote visualization access, job submission, file access and more,
+- An Active Directory for user authentication and domain control,
+- A PBS Job Scheduler,
+- Cycle Cloud 8.1 to handle autoscaling of PBS Nodes thru PBS integration,
+- A Jumpbox to provide admin access,
+- Azure Netapp Files for home directory and data storage,
+- CVMFS over blobs mounted to access the application library,
+- A Grafana dashboard to monitor your cluster

+# Toolchain setup
+The toolchain can be setup either from a docker container or locally.
+See below for instructions regarding the installation.

-## HPC Rover - Setup the toolchain
+## HPC Rover - Setup the toolchain from a container

 The `HPC Rover` is a docker container acting as a sandbox toolchain development environemnt to avoid impacting the local machine configuration.
 It is the same container if you are using Windows, Linux or macOS, you only need Visual Studio Code.